ThallesP/rocketseat-node-ignite-snippets/README.md

 It gets your filename to create the Class so pay attention to your filename!

 ## 📨 Contact
-You can contact me through my e-mail (contato@thalles.me).
 If you have any questions or suggestions, you can always open an issue on this repository!